Achieving Cloud Compliance in the Age of CMMC, CUI, and DFARS 7012: How secure are your cloud vendors?

-For some vendors, you can delay your version.
-This is a common practice for secure networks and enterprises – they want to use a version that has been out for a few years so that the bugs have been patched.
+For some vendors, you can choose to user an older version of the product.
+This is a common practice for secure networks and enterprises – they want to use a version that has been out for a few years so that the bugs have been discovered and patched.

 For patching itself, you can add an interim distribution point.
 For example, Windows updates can either go directly from Microsoft to Windows computers, or the updates can be downloaded to an internal server and distributed from there.
 By adding a distribution step and using a deny-by-default network firewall between your patch server and production devices, you can prevent an attacker from compromising your systems directly using the patch tunnel.

 By slowing down distribution, you can test updates in a protected network or simply wait a few days to see if other companies have trouble, before installing on your enterprise.